redhat-sap/sap-workshops/AnsibleFest2020/README.md

 - bastion: this is meant to be used as the jump host for SSH access to the environment
 - tower: this is meant to be used as the Ansible and Ansible Tower host where to run the automation from
+- hana1: this is meant to be used as the RHEL server where to deploy SAP HANA
-- hana: this is meant to be used as the RHEL server where to deploy SAP HANA
+- hana2: this is meant to be used as the RHEL server where to deploy SAP HANA
 - s4hana: this is meant to be used as the RHEL server where to deploy SAP S/4HANA

 ![e2e-infra-layout](img/infra_layout.png)